0xPolygon/polygon-docs/docs/cdk/get-started/deploy-validium/contracts/deploy-contracts.md

 ## Use a different node provider

-Modify the contents of `~/cdk-validium/cdk-validium-contracts-0.0.2/hardhat.config.js` and `cdk-validium-contracts-0.0.2/.env` if you prefer to use a different node provider than Infura.
+If you would rather use a different node provider than Infura, modify the contents of `~/cdk-validium/cdk-validium-contracts-0.0.2/hardhat.config.js` and `cdk-validium-contracts-0.0.2/.env` .

 For example, using Alchemy: